FC Tulsa Routs Phoenix Rising FC, 1-0, in Season Opener

 FC Tulsa News Release

-PHOENIX - FC Tulsa opened the season strong on Saturday, handling Phoenix Rising FC, 1-0, at Phoenix Rising Stadium.
+PHOENIX - FC Tulsa opened the season strong, handling Phoenix Rising FC, 1-0, at Phoenix Rising Stadium.

 Behind recently promoted head coach Luke Spencer, FC Tulsa jumps to 1-0-0 on the season, earning its first win over Phoenix Rising FC since its inaugural meeting on July 22, 2017.
 For Phoenix Rising FC, it holds a 0-1-0 record into its week two match.